anchetaWern/cordova-social/readme.md

 #Cordova Social

-The sample app for the Sitepoint tutorial on working with the Facebook API on Cordova.
+The sample app for the Sitepoint tutorial on [Working with the Facebook API in a Cordova App](http://www.sitepoint.com/working-with-the-facebook-api-in-a-cordova-app).

 ##License